- 2

 - Gulmarg — India’s Premier Snow Destination: At an altitude of 2,650 metres, Gulmarg is India’s leading ski resort and home to one of the world’s highest cable cars — the Gondola — offering panoramic Himalayan views from Kongdori and Apharwat Peak.
 In summer, Gulmarg transforms into a vast green bowl perfect for trekking, golf, and pony rides across meadows carpeted with wildflowers.

-- Pahalgam — The Valley of Shepherds: Set along the Lidder River amid dense pine forests and alpine meadows, Pahalgam is Kashmir’s most picturesque resort town.
-It is the base camp for the annual Amarnath Yatra pilgrimage and the gateway to stunning spots like Betaab Valley, Aru Valley, and River rafting, trekking, and pony rides are popular activities here.
+- Pahalgam — The Valley of Shepherds: Set along the Lidder River amid dense pine forests and alpine meadows, Pahalgam is Kashmir’s most picturesque resort town and the base camp for the annual Amarnath Yatra pilgrimage.
+Betaab Valley, Aru Valley, and Chandanwari are stunning day-trip destinations from Pahalgam.
+River rafting, trekking, and pony rides through the forested valleys are the most popular activities.

 - Sonamarg — The Meadow of Gold: Sonamarg, meaning ‘Meadow of Gold’, sits at 2,800 metres on the road to Ladakh.
-The Thajiwas Glacier, accessible by pony or trek, draws visitors throughout summer.
+The Thajiwas Glacier — accessible by pony or on foot — draws visitors throughout the summer season.
 Sonamarg is also the gateway for high-altitude treks to Vishansar and Krishansar lakes and offers spectacular views of the Sindh Valley and surrounding glaciers.

 - Doodhpathri — The Valley of Milk: One of Kashmir’s best-kept secrets, Doodhpathri is a pristine meadow valley where milky-white streams rush through dense silver-fir forests.
 Far less crowded than Gulmarg or Pahalgam, it offers an authentic, tranquil Kashmiri experience that nature lovers and off-beaten-path travellers will treasure.